econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="950" height="399" src="Assets/Sparrow30.png">
   </p>

-You can disconnect the ColdCard from the computer and when you open the wallet in Sparrow Wallet in the future, several addresses will be saved so you can continue depositing to your ColdCard without having to re-connect it every time.
+Now you can secure your ColdCard in a safe place until you want to sign a transaction and spend from it, several addresses will be saved so you can continue depositing to your ColdCard via Sparrow Wallet without having to re-connect it every time.
 It is best practice to confirm each receiving address on the ColdCard itself and also to only use each address once.

-When you are ready to spend bitcoin from your ColdCard, navigate to the "Spend" tab on the left-hand side in Sparrow Wallet.
+When you are ready to spend bitcoin from your ColdCard, it is necessary to create a PSBT.
+To do this, navigate to the "Spend" tab on the left-hand side in Sparrow Wallet.
 There, you can paste the address you are sending to, add a label, enter an amount to send, and choose a miners fee rate, etc. Once you have everything set, click on "Create Transaction".
 On the next screen, click on "Finalize Transaction for signing".

 <p align="center">
   <img width="452" height="339" src="Assets/Sparrow14.png">